2023: 23/24 September, 15 October, 11 November, 2/3 December, 17 December

 - For your and our safety there will be CCTV cameras in operation.
 The recorded images will only be used in case of an incident and will otherwise be deleted after the event.

-- Please do not touch any of the exhibited objects unless specifically permitted by our staff.
+- Please do not touch any of the exhibits unless specifically permitted by our staff.

 - All high-value items will be removed from the exhibition at the end of each day.